MATRIX vs. Bridge

 The MATRIX navigation uses a simple, pop-out system that makes it easy to quickly access any area of the platform.
 For example, to add a new group, instructors can click on the “Add” shortcut under the Groups tab.

 The Bridge navigation is apparently simple, but for more advanced features, users have to “dig” through the platform to find what they need.
 In order to navigate to different areas, you have to constantly switch between apps.
 In MATRIX, you can instantly see analytics for course progress, assessment results, mastery, and more, directly in the course.
 There are also more shortcuts than in Bridge that allow you to quickly add content.

-MATRIX offers an attractive graphical course catalog that is organized into categories and subcategories.
-The course layout is also easy to use and offers quick access to the main areas of a course, such as the course news, groups, chat, and training resources.
+The course layout on MATRIX is easy to use and offers quick access to the main areas of a course, such as the course news, groups, chat, and training resources.
 The main learning content is organized into modules and sections so users know immediately how to find a particular topic within the course.
-In addition, each module has a description and shows whether it awards certificates or badges.
-Learners can easily see their progress through each module.
+In addition, each module has its own tile that displays the level of activity, shows the description and whether it awards certificates or badges.
+Learners can switch between a tile and a row view and they can easily see their progress through each module.

-In Bridge, users cannot organize the course catalog into categories, meaning that the courses will be harder to find and there is no way to organize learning content into modules.
+In Bridge, users can also organize courses into categories but the system is less structured, meaning that the courses are harder to find and there is no way to organize learning content into modules.
 Instead, instructors can create slides that are similar to a Powerpoint presentation, and add questions after each slide.

-MATRIX offers support for more than 40 languages and mobile apps for iOS, Android, and Windows.
-Bridge only has support for 9 languages, and does not offer native mobile apps.
+MATRIX offers support for more than 40 languages, including right-to-left languages, and mobile apps for iOS and Android.
+Bridge only has support for more than 20 languages, and offers iOS and Android mobile apps.